tidalcycles/vscode-tidalcycles/README.md

 ### Customizeable shortcuts

-You have 9 customizeable shortcuts for executing commands e.g. through key combinations.
-By default shortcuts 1 through 5 and 9 are initially set up to do the following:
+You have 9 customizeable, predefined shortcuts for executing commands e.g. through key combinations.
+By default the shortcuts are initially set up to do the following:

 1. `silence` the current stream
 2. `mute` the current stream
 3. `unmute` the current stream
 4. `solo` the current stream
 5. `unsolo` the current stream
+6. `unsolo` and `unmute` streams 1 to 12
+7. `xfadeIn` the block to the current stream over 4 cycles (see below)
+8. `xfadeIn` `silence` to the current stream over 4 cycles.
+Effectively this is a fade out
 9. The more complex example below

 The current stream number is determined by determining of theres a `d1`, `d2`, etc at the beginning of the first line.